 - All Your Base Are Belong to Us: A city in Drewghaven becomes the heroes base of operations.
 During the climax, it's invaded and trashed.

-- Bittersweet Ending: This ending is significantly less happy than the previous: while the vilains are defeated, Zarracka reformed, Kalak/Daniar reconcilation, and Benji gaining dragokin powers and a possible girlfriend in the future, there is a lot more death, a lot more destruction, the underlying problem (Drewghaven's bad economy) is entirely unresolved, and Man in Shadow got exactly what he needed from the mess and so is one step closer to completing his own Evil Plan.
+- Bittersweet Ending: This ending is significantly less happy than the previous: while the villains are defeated, Zarracka is reformed, Kalak/Daniar reconcile, and Benji gains dragokin powers and a possible girlfriend in the future, there is a lot more death, a lot more destruction, the underlying problem (Drewghaven's bad economy) is entirely unresolved, and Man in Shadow got exactly what he needed from the mess and so is one step closer to completing his own Evil Plan.

 - Chekhov's Gun: